LaurentRDC/dissertation/content/appendix.md

 \appendix
 # Interactive ultrafast electron scattering data exploration {#sec:appendix-software label="Appendix"}

 The pursuit of science is accompanied by serious software development in most fields, often in the forms of instrument control, data acquisition, data analysis, and data presentation.
-One project spearheaded by the author, a graphical program for the interactive exploration of ultrafast electron scattering data (@fig:introduction-iris-screen), has had such a profound impact on the research within the Siwick research group that it deserves its own brief section.
+One project spearheaded by the author, a graphical program for the interactive exploration of ultrafast electron scattering data [@RenedeCotret2018], has had such a profound impact on the research within the Siwick research group that it deserves its own brief section.

 ## Graphical user-interface

+Ultrafast electron scattering datasets contain a lot of information, even compared to other time-resolved techniques like optical spectroscopies.
+The research presented in this dissertation, as well as other research projects within the Siwick group[@Stern2018; @Otto2020], have benefitted from the ability to interactively explore the data.
+A program was designed and implemented by the author for this very purpose, named `iris`. `iris` solves two problems:

+1. The reduction of redundant raw data into a processed dataset;

+2. The interactive exploration of the reduced, processed dataset in real-time.

+### Flexible data reduction

+Ultrafast electron scattering experiments within the Siwick research group have always had a similar structure.
+The experiment is divided into subexperiments called *scans*.
+One scan involves the acquisition of scattering patterns for all desired time-delays.
+The scan is then repeated until either some desired number of scans, or until some time has passed.
+For example, the longest

+### Interactive exploration

-## Streaming data reduction
+## Streaming data reduction{#sec:appendix-stream-data-reduction}

 Raw ultrafast electron scattering datasets can reach sizes hundreds of gigabytes.
 The data reduction operations such as averaging of equivalent scattering patterns is a slow process.
 Before the author joined the Siwick research group, it used to take multiple hours to finally look at scattering patterns following the end of an experiment.